vivekkpatil7/vivekkpatil7/README.md

 # Namste, I'm Vivek Patil 👋

-I' am a author, Currently I am Data science Practitioner and Engineering Student.
+I' am a author, Currently I am Devops and cloud computing Practitioner and Engineering Student.

-- 🌱 I'm currently learning cloud computing and python
+- 🌱 I'm currently learning cloud computing and Devops
 - 😻 I'am interseted in Techonologies likes Devops, cloud Computing.
 - 💡 Always excited to know how system works behind the scalable systems.
-- 🔭 I’m looking For opportunity in data domain.
+- 🔭 I’m looking For an opportunity in cloud and devops domain.
 - 🥅 2023 Goals: Clear Cloud certifications such as az 900, az 104

 #### Tools i Know -